Determining plane curve singularities from its polars: Recovering the singular points from the base points of the polars

 Finally, the third step of the second part applies to recover $v_{p_4}$.
 Here $p'$ is $p_3$ and $q$ is $p_5$.
 Since $p_4 \prec p_5$, we must follow the second instance of step 3 and set $v_{p_4} = m_{p_4} = 21$. \end{exam}

-\begin{exam} [See figure \ref{fig-ex-05}] Now consider the curve $\xi$ given by $y^3-x^{11} = 0$.
+\begin{exam} [See Figure \ref{fig-ex-05}] Now consider the curve $\xi$ given by $y^3-x^{11} = 0$.
 It is again irreducible with single characteristic exponent $\frac{11}{3}$, and hence it is equisingular to the curve in the previous example (in fact, it corresponds to take $\alpha = 0$ in the equation of Example \ref{Ex-04}).
-However, $BP(\caJ(\xi))$ is not equisingular to that in Example \ref{Ex-04}.
+However, the Enriques diagram of $BP(\mathcal{J}(\xi))$ is not equal to that in Example \ref{Ex-04}.
 In this case, topologically generic polars also consist of two smooth branches, but they share five points (instead of four, as happened in the previous example) and there are no more base points.

-In this case there is only one dicritical point in $BP(\caJ(\xi))$: $p_6$, and its corresponding polar invariant is again
+In this case there is only one dicritical point in $BP(\mathcal{J}(\xi))$: $p_6$, and its corresponding polar invariant is again

 Moreover, the point $p$ is again $p_3$, and hence the algorithm works as it does in example 4 (recovering both the rupture points and the values). \end{exam}